makyo/writing/work/claw17/disappearance/index.md

 "That too, yeah.
 Took you a while to grow into the punky bit, but you're getting there."

 My turn to laugh.
 "Just missing the get-up, I guess.
-Second hand shirts and jeans miss the mark a little."
+Second-hand shirts and jeans miss the mark a little."

 "Mmhm.
 And you ought to get a piercing."
 Adam slides out of the chair and stands, using his thick tail to give the table a thwack.
 "And it's good to see you painting."